lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 Same-type auras do not stack, fire once a round, and require no concentration to activate.
 Comparing with Bard's songs: the latter require concentration, have more powerful effects and are available right from the start at level 1.

+# C. Cavalier.

 TODO:
-* specialize auras; borrow from Artisan's pack.

-# C. Cavalier.
+* move spells to be on range spell 1 - 4.

 Considerable changes from vanilla.
 The Cavalier now acts more like a general with fighting prowess (e.g. can attain mastery in some weapon proficiencies) and immunities to fear and charm, in exchange for one less spell per level and no access to Lay on Hands.
 The spellbook is also made by more unique, by both tailoring the deleted divine spells and the spells added.